hazelcast/hazelcast/site/docs/api/sources-sinks.md

 connectors, but work with binary files stored in _Avro Object Container File_ format.

-To use the Avro connector, you need to copy the `hazelcast-jet-avro` module from the `opt` folder to the `lib` folder and add the following dependency to your application:
+To use the Avro connector, make sure the `hazelcast-jet-avro` module is present in the `lib` folder and add the following dependency to your application:

 <!--DOCUSAURUS_CODE_TABS-->